tripatheea/SUSYBSMAnalysis-RazorFilter/README.md

 This package is a filter that selects events from the MultiJet primary dataset from the CMS open data release, and computes the razor variables MR and Rsq, used in supersymmetric particle searches.
-In particular, the event is selected if there are at least two "Paticle Flow" jets with pT>30 GeV and |eta|<3.
-A csv file and a ROOT file containing the MR, Rsq, HT, MET, number of jets, and number of b-jets for each event is produced.
+In particular, the event is selected if there are at least two "Paticle Flow" jets with pT>60 GeV and |eta|<3.
+A csv file and a ROOT file containing the MR, Rsq, HT, MET, number of jets, and number of b-jets (using the kinematic requirements of pT>40 GeV and |eta|<3) for each event is produced.

 See http://opendata.cern.ch for more information and for context on the instructions below.